Welcome to today's edition of the Rush 24-7 podcast.

 Stay with us.

-Community organizer college, the alma mater of Barack.
+Community Organizer College, the alma mater of Barack Obama.

 It's not what you know.

-You know, there's also another aspect to this uh this takeover of General Motors and the timing of this money.
+You know, there's also another aspect to this takeover of General Motors and the timing of this money.

-You know, Obama leaves for the G twenty tomorrow in the UK.
+You know, Obama leaves for the G20 tomorrow in the UK.

-And there have been stories over the weekend about the large traveling party.
+And there have been stories over the weekend about the large traveling party, Obama taking 500-plus people on his trip to the G-20.

-It's gonna take both Air Force Ones, both 747s.
+It's going to take both Air Force Ones, both 747s.

 That stuff's pretty normal.

-I I checked into this uh because uh a big deal was made of this yesterday over the uh over the traveling party.
+I checked into this because a big deal was made of this yesterday over the traveling party.

-Out of three hundred, out of five hundred people, two hundred of them are Secret Service and uh and other security.
+Out of 500 people, 200 of them are Secret Service and other security.

-But five hundred plus people, that's a little excessive, I am told, for what previous administrations took or presidents took with them on uh on international trips like this.
+But 500-plus people, that's a little excessive, I am told, from what previous administrations took or presidents took with them on international trips like this.

-But regardless, the G twenty starts tomorrow, and that that's got its own problems.
+But regardless, the G20 starts tomorrow, and that's got its own problems.

-Uh Angela Merkel of Germany said to Gordon Brenna, hell with your plan.
+Angela Merkel of Germany said to Gordon, Brown, the hell with your plan.

-We are not raising taxes, and we're not gonna commit to a whole bunch of new spending around the world on some global new deal.
+We are not raising taxes, and we're not going to commit to a whole bunch of new spending around the world on some global new deal.

 We're just not interested in it.